Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 • Set a date and time for the event and send out invitations or save-the-date announcements.

-• Allow enough time for them to refine their performances, but not so much that they lose interest.
+• Allow enough time for kids to refine their performances, but not so much that they lose interest.

 • Schedule daily rehearsal time to help them feel confident and ready to perform.